QGCoder/libqgcodeeditor/README.md

 ./contextMenu/contextMenu
 ```

-Or build and install as a Debian package:
+Or build and install as an Ubuntu/Debian package:
 ```bash
 gh repo clone QGCoder/libqgcodeeditor cd libqgcodeeditor